joshirishabh631/Youki-task/Youki.md

 **Restarting Docker allows it to recognize and integrate the new container runtime (Youki) properly.**
 ---

-## Step 5: Run a comtainer using Youki Runtime
+## Step 5: Run a container using Youki Runtime

 ### Task:
 - Run a container using Youki.